steinwurf/mediaplayer-android/README.rst

 Usage
 -----
-To depend on mediaplayer-android will need add the jitpack.io repository in the project build.gradle file:
+To depend on mediaplayer-android you will need add the jitpack.io repository in the project build.gradle file:

 .. code-block::